anyunyay/ITB13-capstone/agricart-admin/SINGLE_SESSION_FIX_COMPLETE.md

    - Changed to only set `current_session_id` when no other session exists
    - When active session detected, redirect to restriction page WITHOUT terminating sessions
    - This prevents premature session termination before user confirmation
+   - Updated `destroy()` method to redirect to appropriate login page based on user type

 2. **`app/Http/Controllers/Security/SingleSessionController.php`**
    - Updated `forceLogoutAndLogin()` to mark sessions as expired before deletion